 The "clear opening" of a window is the unobstructed opening when the window is in a full open position.
 Many remodelers assume that the window opening is also the clear opening.
 This is not necessarily true.
 Illustration 1, for example, shows a casement window in full open position.
 Due to the way the hinge operates, the butt of the window sash extends a few inches into the window opening.
 The distance that the butt extends into the opening must be subtracted to get the clear opening of the window.

-This is a common problem with widows that hinge from one edge of the frame, like casement windows.
+This is a common problem with windows that hinge from one edge of the frame, like casement windows.
 Very often the sash does not completely clear the frame.
 Manufacturers have dealt with the problem in a variety of ways, including the use of special hinges (often called "egress hinges" or "zero clearance hinges") that do rotate the sash completely clear of the opening.
 Another solution, if space is available, is to simply make the window wider.

 Width, Height, and Area